Neutrollized/terraform-and-aws-blueprints/README.md

 # README
 What I have in this Terraform example is nothing special; it's spins up a simple VPC with 2 subnets (1 public, 1 private) and then creates an autoscaling group which will spin up an EC2 instance in the private subnet.
 What I want to draw your attention to is [this line](https://github.com/Neutrollized/terraform-aws-with-amd/blob/master/main.tf#L160) where I set my [instance_type](https://aws.amazon.com/ec2/instance-types/) and you will notice that it's `t3a.medium` -- so where's the `a` come from and what does it mean?

 Given the name of this repo, you can probably surmise that the `a` stands for AMD.
-At the time of writing, the AWS EC2 instances that you launch with the 'a' feature [AMD's EPYC processors](https://aws.amazon.com/ec2/amd/).
+At the time of writing, the AWS EC2 instances that you launch with the `a` feature [AMD's EPYC processors](https://aws.amazon.com/ec2/amd/).
 Why should you care?
 Well, this little extra `a` can save you 10% or more on your AWS EC2 instance costs with no drawbacks.

 ## Migration Barriers
 For the majority of the use cases out there, there shouldn't be any barriers<sup>**</sup>.
 Honestly, if you changed the `t3a.medium` to `t3.medium`, you'd be spinning up another Ubuntu server with the same CPU core count and memory sizing.
 The only difference is what's powering it.